 The Company in the normal course of business issues payment guarantees and performance assurance bonds on behalf of its subsidiaries to meet the conditions of the agreements with third parties.
-At December 31, 2018, guarantees totaling \$455 million (2017 - \$421 million) have been issued to various third parties.
+At December 31, 2019, guarantees totaling \$442 million (2018 - \$455 million) have been issued to various third parties.

-30. Segment disclosures
+30. Segment information